dlsu-lscs/lscs-core-api/README.md

-# LSCS Central Auth API
+# LSCS Core API

-The official *Authentication Microservice* of **La Salle Computer Society (LSCS)**
+The official *Core API Microservice* of **La Salle Computer Society (LSCS)**

-This is an auth microservice, meant to be used by an application backend.

-_**Treat this as a service that simply returns a JSON payload, used only for authenticating LSCS Members and returning necessary data from them.**_
+This is a core microservice, meant to be used by an application backend or a frontend client for authenticating LSCS Members and returning necessary data from them.

 ## Usage